mario-peters/Domoticz-Home-Connect-Plugin/README.md

 * Dryer (scope: "IdentifyAppliance Monitor Settings")

 # Changelog
+* v.3.1.1 Multi devices of same type.
+See wiki for changed installation procedure.
 * v.3.1.0 Dryer functionality
 * v.3.0.1 Small fixes + power state switch functionality (turning device on or off/standby (depending on device))
 * v.3.0.0 New version of the plugin with more devices